thiswillbeyourgithub/QuestEA/README.md

 # Notes
 * Many docstrings in this project were initially generated using [aider](https://aider.chat/) and were quickly reviewed for validity.
 The clarity of the code is also somewhat below my standards but should be okay.
-- No requirements.txt file is provided, you are expected to install the needed package as you get ImportError, PR welcome

 # List of datasets used